Mikehem/AgentVerse/Guides/developer/README.md

-# Agent Lens Developer Tutorial Series
+# Sprint Lens Developer Tutorial Series

-Welcome to the comprehensive Agent Lens tutorial series!
-This guide will take you from zero to building a production-ready AI agent with full observability, evaluation, and monitoring capabilities using Agent Lens.
+Welcome to the comprehensive Sprint Lens tutorial series!
+This guide will take you from zero to building a production-ready AI agent with full observability, evaluation, and monitoring capabilities using Sprint Lens.

 ## 🎯 What You'll Build

-By the end of this tutorial, you'll have built a complete **Customer Support Agent** using LangGraph with Agent Lens integration, featuring:
+By the end of this tutorial, you'll have built a complete **Customer Support Agent** using LangGraph with Sprint Lens integration, featuring:

 - **Conversational AI** with memory and context management
 - **Tool integration** for accessing external APIs